PengNi/deepsignal-plant/README.md

 # deactivate
 conda deactivate
 ```
-The virtual environment can also be created by using [virtualenv](https://github.com/pypa/virtualenv/).
+The virtual environment can also be created using [virtualenv](https://github.com/pypa/virtualenv/).

 #### 2. Install deepsignal-plant
-- After the environment being created and activated, deepsignal-plant can be installed using [*conda*](https://anaconda.org/bioconda/deepsignal-plant)/[*pip*](https://pypi.org/project/deepsignal-plant/), or from github directly:
+- After the environment being created and activated, deepsignal-plant can be installed using [conda](https://anaconda.org/bioconda/deepsignal-plant)/[pip](https://pypi.org/project/deepsignal-plant/), or from github directly:
 ```bash
 # install using conda
 conda install -c bioconda deepsignal-plant